English language requirements for postgraduate researchers

 The case must be made on the English language case template and all sections should be completed, including the reason why the applicant cannot meet the standard requirement.

-If the applicant will require a Tier 4 visa to study in the UK then there is only scope for a case if the applicant has met the English language requirements for their visa application - they must be at CEFR B2, which is an IELTS of 5.5, with at least 5.5 in each component.
+If the applicant will require a student visa to study in the UK then there is only scope for a case if the applicant has met the English language requirements for their visa application - they must be at CEFR B2, which is an IELTS of 5.5, with at least 5.5 in each component.
 If the applicant is below this level in any area then the case cannot be considered.

 Please see the English language case template for more information.